huntfx/MouseTracks/README.md

 # MouseTracks

 MouseTracks is an application designed to track and visualize mouse movements, clicks, keyboard activity, and gamepad inputs over time.
-It's designed to be unobtrusive, allowing you to leave it running indefinitely - even for years - and return later to render high-quality, colorful visualisations of the data.
+It's designed to be unobtrusive, allowing you to leave it running indefinitely - even for years - and return later to render colourful visualisations of the data.

 ## Features